cjeon/cjeon.github.io/_posts/2020-11-28-The-member-variable-allocation-order.md

 title: "The member variable: allocation order"
 ---

-If you can answer the below questions correctly, you do not have to read this article.
+If you can answer below questions correctly, you do not have to read this article.

 In java, during the class instantiation process,